jillyan/talend-react-training/lessons/step1/readme.md

 ![step1.png](step1.png)

 ## 1. set configurations in src/assets/settings.json.
-Add action configuration in src/assets/settings.json.(P.S what is action?
-We can simple consider it as a user event, like click, drag and so on.)
+Add action configuration in src/assets/settings.json.
+Action means the user event, like click, drag and so on.

 ```
 "menu:servicelocator": {